digitalbazaar/http-signature-header/README.md

 In order for this library to work each HTTP Message must contain 2 headers.
 Those headers are:

-`Signature-Input` A structured field dictionary in which each entry is a list of covered content `Signature` A structured field field dictionary in which each entry is contains a Binary Sequence
+`Signature-Input` A structured field dictionary in which each entry is a list of covered content with params.
+`Signature` A structured field field dictionary in which each value is a Binary Sequence.

 Example: